jamieqianhui/jamieqianhui.github.io/_posts/2019-06-08-Data-Wrangling-using-tSQL.markdown

 ---
 layout: post
 title:  "Data Wrangling with Transact-SQL"
-date:   2019-06-05 13:24:36 +0800
+date:   2019-06-08 13:24:36 +0800
 categories: t-SQL
 ---
+Are you utilising Microsoft SQL Server Management Studio (SSMS) application for data transformation?
 Wondering how to build data wrangling pipelines in t-SQL?
-This post explains on how to convert `nvarchar` to `date` and `decimal` format, as well as **pivoting** the data from long to wide format.
-Click on the blog post title to find out more!<br>
+This post explains on how to convert data in `nvarchar` format to `date` and `decimal` format, as well as **pivoting** the data from long to wide format. <br>

 Let's take the dataframe of your database table (in long format) to be the following:<br>